Systematic large flavor fTWA approach to interaction quenches in the Hubbard model: Semiclassical quantum dynamics

+Arguably the most prominent approach to add quantum corrections in a systematic manner is the truncated Wigner approximation (TWA).
+Working in the phase space formulation of quantum mechanics, it can be obtained from a systematic expansion of the von Neumann equation in $\hbar$ and a subsequent truncation to order $\hbar$ \cite{Polkovnikov2010}.
+Alternatively, a derivation from the path integral representation of the Keldysh formalism is possible \cite{Polkovnikov2003}.
 The idea at the heart of TWA is that of an effective Liouville dynamics.
 Using a set $\underline{\rho}$ of phase space variables that fully characterize the physical system, like coordinate and momentum, spin components or bosonic modes, states are described in terms of their Wigner quasi-probability distributions $W(\underline{\rho})$.
-Their time-evolution in turn is governed by the flow generated from the Hamiltonian $H_\text{class}$ that corresponds to the zeroth order classical description
+Their time-evolution, in turn, is governed by the flow generated from the Hamiltonian $H_\textrm{ class}$ that corresponds to the zeroth order in $\hbar$ classical description

 This effective Liouville equation gives rise to a prescription for the evaluation of operator expectation values via the statistical averaging over trajectories in phase space